rrwick/Bandage/README.md

 ### <img src="http://rrwick.github.io/Bandage/images/OS/qt.png" alt="" width="34" height="40" align="middle"> Using Qt Creator

 For Windows and some Linux distributions, the easiest way to build Bandage from source is by using Qt Creator, the Qt IDE.
 I successfully used this procedure has been used on Windows and on CentOS 6.7.
+It should also work for Ubuntu Linux and OS X.

 1. Set up a compiler.
   * For Windows, I recommend installing Visual Studio 2013 (a.k.a.
 Visual Studio 12.0) which has the MSVC2013 compiler.